Earlier, a book was all that was required for both learning and entertainment. But now people own smartphones, tablets, e-readers, and computers.

 A lot of QR Codes can go in your books for a lot of use cases.
 Simply decide which ones matter the most to you.

 That’s all you need to know on how authors can use QR Codes in books to engage readers.
+And they’re now also being used on brochures to engage readers better.

 Create a QR Code for your book